Klipper3d/klipper/docs/Measuring_Resonances.md

 charts: peaks in the power spectral density on the charts correspond to the resonance frequencies of the printer.

-Note that alternatively you can run the input shaper autocalibration from Klipper [directly](#input-shaper-auto-calibration), which can be convenient, for example, for the input shaper [re-calibration](#input-shaper-re-calibration).
+Note that alternatively you can run the input shaper auto-calibration from Klipper [directly](#input-shaper-auto-calibration), which can be convenient, for example, for the input shaper [re-calibration](#input-shaper-re-calibration).